 Now, you're looking to fill a position in your company based in Oregon.
-Perhaps you've found the perfect candidate and they performed well in interviews.
-But, you need to make sure they are the same as they appear and so you decide to do an background check on them.
+Perhaps you've found the perfect candidate, and they performed well in interviews.
+But, you need to make sure they are the same as they appear, so you decide to do a background check on them.

-When you review a prospective employee's application and resume, as well as conducting interviews in depth can help you determine whether someone is the right person for the position, it won't always reveal the complete background.
+When you review a prospective employee's application and resume, conducting in-depth interviews can help determine whether someone is the right person for the position; it won't always reveal the complete background.

 This is the reason why you should not bypass the background screening process.

 Conducting an Oregon background check is the best method to ensure that the candidate you choose is the perfect candidate to do the job.
 In this comprehensive guide for conducting background checks, you'll be informed about state laws and the guidelines for employers, as well as the best method to get the most accurate information regarding your prospective employee.